Accessibility guide for authors

 Do not use the Print > Save as PDF function to produce your PDF, as that will strip the accessibility information from the saved file.

-For LaTeX documents, the exported PDF unfortunately does not include some accessibility metadata.
-You are requested to add missing accessibility metadata to your PDF using Adobe Acrobat.
-Please follow the same instructions provided in the section “Adding Accessibility Metadata to a PDF” below to make your submission accessible during the review phase.
+For LaTeX documents, the exported PDF currently does not include some accessibility metadata.
+Thus, you should add missing accessibility metadata to your PDF using Adobe Acrobat, as described below in the section “Adding Accessibility Metadata to a PDF”.

 Once you receive the HTML and PDF proofs from TAPS (via email), you are requested to add missing accessibility metadata to the PDF document and send it back to TAPS for publication.
 By doing so, you can ensure that readers can view accessible versions that are published on the ACM Digital Library.